peace-maker/poek/README.md

 This is useful if the host is not within UDP broadcast range.

-As for `poke` the port number can be changed with the `--port` option.
+As with `poke` the port number can be changed with the `--port` option.